What is the Legal Requirement for Space in Office Designs?

 - Wellness rooms for personal needs.

-- Vibrant common areas for networking and community engagement.
+- Vibrant common areas for networking.

 The Operational Burden of Managing Space Standards